avh4/elm-color/README.md

 (If you are a package author and find that the `Color` type here does not meet your package's needs for passing colors to or from your package, please [report an issue](https://github.com/avh4/elm-color/issues/new) so we can improve this package to support your needs.)

+Future versions of this package will include additional common conversions and color manipulation functions.
+If you have used other color packages or written your own color-related functions in the past, please [create an issue](https://github.com/avh4/elm-color/issues/new) to describe your use case so we can better design additions to this package.

 ## Example